NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

            value: guest
    ```
    > To keep things focused on pub-sub here in this exercise, I've decided not to load sensitive values from the secrets component.
-2. Try to rerun your dapr run file.
+2. Try to rerun your Dapr run file.
 You should see the sidecar picks up the new component.
 Then go to the rabbitmq management interface,
    and verify that the sidecar has an active connection.
    <img src="rabbitmq.png" alt="rabbitmq" height="300"/>